Key takeaways

 Data security and compliance

-Work with ISO 27001 and SOC 2 Type 2 certified partners, verify encryption and access controls, and document security checks within your QA.
+Work with ISO 27001 and SOC 2 Type 2 certified partners.
+Verify encryption and access controls.
+Document security checks within your QA program, especially when handling client financial data across multiple organizations.

-Calculate materiality from recent financials, publish a RACI, align the team, and gather input.
+Calculate materiality from recent financials.
+Publish a RACI.
+Align the team and gather input on pain points.

-Draft risk based and statistical sampling, build a crisp checklist, test on historical data, and refine.
+Draft risk based and statistical sampling.
+Build a crisp checklist.
+Test on historical data and refine based on what you find.

-Run a limited scope pilot with real data, log exceptions, deliver daily feedback, capture lessons.
+Run a limited scope pilot with real data.
+Log exceptions.
+Deliver daily feedback.
+Capture lessons learned.

 Conclusion